Johnny Bravo

 They also help you avoid costly mistakes by identifying potential issues before you commit.

-For example, on a $300,000 loan, a 0.5% lower interest rate could save tens of thousands over the life of the loan.
+For example, on a $300,000 loan, a 0.5% difference in interest rate could affect your monthly payment and add up over time.

 Final Thoughts